failure-driven/blog/content/rails-camp/commit-13-test-for-images.md

   </div>
 {{< / highlight >}}

-You can use a Fragment
+You can use a Fragment like this

 {{< highlight react >}}
   <React.Fragment>